tuist/tuist/projects/docs/docs/manifests/dependencies.md

 ---
 title: Dependencies.swift
-# description: 'This page documents the models that users can use to define their project: how to initialize them, attributes and their meaning, protocol comformances.'
 slug: '/manifests/dependencies'
+description: This page documents how the Dependencies.swift manifest file can be used define the contract between the dependency managers and Tuist.
 ---

 :::warning Work in progress